Manga Effects Every Artist Should Know!

 After selecting the speed line tool, navigate to the property tool to adjust the angle option.
 Once the angle is set, click/tap on the canvas and draw a horizontal line across the drawing, and double click/tap on the canvas to finish drawing the line

-3. Since we were using selection tool before, a layer mask will automatically appear on the speed lines layer
+3. Since used selection tool before, a layer mask will automatically appear on the speed lines layer

 4. Click on the layer mask and begin hiding the lines that overlaps with the character with soft eraser tool